Intention-Conditioned Flow Occupancy Models¶

 Background & Motivation¶

-The large-scale pre-training–fine-tuning paradigm has achieved remarkable success in NLP and CV, yet remains an open problem in reinforcement learning (RL).
-The core challenges in RL include:
+The large-scale pre-training and fine-tuning paradigm has achieved great success in NLP and CV, but remains an open problem in Reinforcement Learning (RL).
+The core difficulties in RL include:

-Temporal Reasoning: Agents must reason about the long-term consequences of current actions, while world models are limited by compounding errors that restrict long-horizon reasoning.
+Temporal Reasoning: Agents must reason about the long-term effects of current actions, while world models are limited by cumulative errors and have constrained long-range reasoning capabilities.

-Intention Reasoning: Large-scale offline datasets are typically collected by multiple users performing different tasks, and these implicit "intentions" are not explicitly annotated.
+Intention Reasoning: Large-scale offline datasets are typically collected by multiple users performing different tasks, where these implicit "intentions" are not explicitly labeled.

-Limitations of Prior Work: Behavioral cloning (BC) imitates actions without capturing intentions; discriminative occupancy models are difficult to train; successor feature methods generally ignore user intentions.
+Limitations of Prior Work: Behavior Cloning (BC) only mimics actions without capturing intentions; discriminative occupancy models are difficult to train; successor features methods often ignore user intentions.

-This paper proposes InFOM (Intention-conditioned Flow Occupancy Models), which jointly learns a probabilistic model to capture both temporal and intention information, enabling the pre-trained model to be aware of the behavioral goals of different users and thereby facilitating more efficient policy learning during downstream fine-tuning.
+Ours proposes InFOM (Intention-conditioned Flow Occupancy Models), which simultaneously learns a probabilistic model to capture both temporal and intentional information.
+This enables the pre-trained model to perceive the purposes of different users, thereby achieving more efficient policy learning during downstream task fine-tuning.

 Method¶